Frequently Asked Questions About Starting an RIA — Answered

 • Marketing and branding

-• Hiring and onboarding staff
+• Hiring employees

 First-year expenses refer to everything after the initial startup phase.
-These costs will vary depending on your business model and service offerings, and can run between $20,000 and $30,000.
+These costs will vary depending on your business model and service offerings, and can run between $20,000 and $30,000.2

 Remember that some of your initial expenses will also be recurring.
-Some of these expenses may be bundled if you join membership-based platforms or can plug into other networks for help with back office, compliance, and some marketing and technology needs.
+Some of these expenses may be bundled if you join membership-based platforms or can plug into other networks for help with back-office, compliance, and some marketing and technology needs.

 Examples of first-year expenses include: